-- Testing of the EMUs with 25 kV power is continuing on the Segment 4 main tracks and on the Santa Clara Drill Track (SCDT) in preparation for the 1,000-mile burn-in of each trainset prior to its final acceptance. - One EMU was damaged during the filming of an initial pantograph test.
-The JPB is awaiting Stadler's cost proposal for the required repairs. - The EMU consultant is completing the Operations and Maintenance Plan for the EMUs and an update to the Rail Fleet Management Plan (RFMP).

-- EMU operators will continue to receive refresher training on the vehicles during the live-run testing of the EMUs. - The EMU Management Consultant has completed a Pre-Revenue (Burn-In) Operation and Maintenance (O&M) Plan, an EMU Storage Plan, and a Fleet Retirement Strategy for diesel equipment. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings. - Stadler is also conducting training of maintenance and operations personnel on the EMUs.
+- Testing of the EMUs with 25 kV power is continuing on the Segment 3 and 4 main tracks and on the Santa Clara Drill Track (SCDT).
+One of the EMUs has begun the 1,000-mile burn-in process, which is part of its final acceptance.
+Based on initial results, the 1,000 mile burn-in process can be completed in approximately seven (7) days on the current shortened alignment. - One EMU (309) was damaged during the filming of an initial pantograph test.
+Repairs are expected to take approximately one (1) week and should be completed in October 2023. - The EMU consultant has completed the Operations and Maintenance Plan for the EMUs and an update to the Rail Fleet Management Plan (RFMP). - EMU operators will continue to receive refresher training on the vehicles during the live-run testing of the EMUs. - The EMU Management Consultant has completed a Pre-Revenue (Burn-In) Operation and Maintenance (O&M) Plan, an EMU Storage Plan, and a Fleet Retirement Strategy for diesel equipment. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings. - Stadler is also conducting training of maintenance and operations personnel on the EMUs.